Free Farmed Pork Only for Harris Meats

 International Eventer, Tim Price Loves our Beef!

 Originally from North Canterbury, Tim Price has been based over in the UK for some time and is ranked in the top 10 eventing riders in the world.
-As well as winning the prestigious Luhmuhlen 4* 3 Day Event in Germany in 2014, he was also 2nd in the Kentucky 4* 3 Day Event this year and has just finished 2nd at the Burghley Horse Trials.
+As well as winning the prestigious Luhmuhlen 4* 3 Day Event in Germany in 2014, he was also 2nd in the Kentucky 4* 3 Day Event and 2nd at the Burghley Horse Trials in 2015.

-Tim and his wife Jonelle (No 2 eventing rider in the world) had a holiday back in New Zealand earlier this year and really loved our North Canterbury beef.
+Tim and his wife Jonelle (also in the top 10 of eventing riders in the world) really love our North Canterbury beef and always make sure they get some when they get a holiday back in NZ.
 Here's Tim getting into one of our "Flintstone" steaks - aka Standing Rib Roast.
 Good luck for the coming season Tim and we hope he can get a bit more Harris Meats Beef to help him get into the team for the Rio Olympics!

 Amberley 4 Square Sells Harris Meats Products